Are you having problems with your coolant temperature gauge staying on cold, even if the car engine obviously is warm?

 The next problem is a faulty temperature gauge.
 However, most temperature gauges are integrated with the instrument cluster on modern cars.
 In some cases, you can replace the temperature gauge or repair any bad solderings if you find any.

-In other clusters, you might have to replace the instrument cluster.
-You can often leave your instrument cluster to an expert to repair the soldering if you do not know how to yourself.
+In other clusters, you might have to replace the whole instrument cluster.
+You can often take your instrument cluster to an expert to repair the soldering if you do not know how to do it yourself.

 You can also test the cluster temperature gauge with an Ohm tester if you have some knowledge.